 With Bad Company split into two camps, it fell to Thomas to wring a cohesive record out of the sessions.
 Fortunately, he and Howe had established a rapport with Dangerous Age — in fact, they wrote most of the album together — and that partnership continued to serve as the linchpin for the band's next batch of songs.
 "We’d established a template, if you like, with Dangerous Age, and we were just basically getting the same feel, and it had to be contemporary as well," Thomas says now.
 "Brian’s exceptional at coming up with melodies.
 I would write him frameworks — I always had a melody in my mind, but he always comes up with better ones.
 So it was a joy working with him in that respect."

-The new album, titled Holy Water, started coming together in 1989, and however Kirke and Ralphs — neither of whom responded to requests for comment — may have felt about the balance of creative power in the band, Howe and Thomas once again penned the bulk of the material, which was solidly of a piece with the blue-collar, guitar-heavy sound they'd settled back into for Dangerous Age.
+The new album, titled Holy Water, started coming together in 1989.
+Whatever Kirke and Ralphs — neither of whom responded to UCR's requests for comment — may have felt about the balance of creative power in the band, Howe and Thomas once again penned the bulk of the material.
+All of it was solidly of a piece with the blue-collar, guitar-heavy sound they'd settled back into for Dangerous Age.

 The record's real sales driver, however, turned out to be its second single, the ballad "If You Needed Somebody."
 Peaking at No. 2 on the Mainstream Rock chart, the song also caught on at pop stations, giving Bad Company its biggest Top 40 hit since "Rock 'n' Roll Fantasy" in 1979.

-All this added success couldn't quell the personal issues dogging Bad Company, however.
+Still, all this added success couldn't quell the personal issues dogging Bad Company.
 In fact, shortly after Holy Water was released, Ralphs took a leave of absence, forcing the band to pull in ex-Crawler guitarist Geoff Whitehorn for video shoots and the bulk of a very lengthy tour.

-"He refused to go on the road, because I think he felt disgruntled about not having songs on the album, but he hadn’t written any," says Howe.
+"He refused to go on the road, because I think he felt disgruntled about not having songs on the album – but he hadn’t written any," Howe said.
 "So you know, it’s kind of weird.
 He kind of pulled a stroke — he told the label, 'I’m not going to tour with this record, so therefore we’re not touring,' and the label stood up to him and said, 'Oh, yes we are touring and if you don’t want to do it, you can stay home.'
 And that was it."

 Asked whether Ralphs' absence presented some regrettable challenges at what should have been a proud moment for the band, Shulman laughs.

-Whether or not they were able to get along behind the scenes, the members of Bad Company were selling so many albums and concert tickets that their label and management had a vested interest in keeping the formula going as long as possible — and although they were only able to keep it together for another studio album (1992's Here Comes Trouble) and subsequent tour (captured on 1994's What You Hear Is What You Get), Holy Water remains a fairly fond memory for at least a few of the men involved in its creation.
+Whether or not they were able to get along behind the scenes, the members of Bad Company were selling so many albums and concert tickets that their label and management had a vested interest in keeping the formula going as long as possible.
+They were only able to keep it together for another studio album (1992's Here Comes Trouble) and subsequent tour (captured on 1994's What You Hear Is What You Get), but Holy Water remains a fairly fond memory for at least a few of the men involved in its creation.

-As for Howe, who made his displeasure with Kirke and Ralphs publicly known after quitting the band in 1994, Holy Water's success is still a point of pride — particularly because of the adversity behind the scenes.
-"It was a record that was made against all of the odds," he points out.
+Howe made his displeasure with Kirke and Ralphs publicly known after quitting the band in 1994, but still counted Holy Water as a point of pride — particularly because of the adversity behind the scenes.
+"It was a record that was made against all of the odds," he pointed out.
 "For what it was, it was a good record."

 Shulman, meanwhile, retains a label exec's pragmatic point of view regarding a chapter in Bad Company's history that the band seems to have officially forgotten since reuniting with Rodgers in 1998.

 "For the time, it was a fantastic record.
-Was it a quintessential Bad Company record?" he shrugs.
+Was it a quintessential Bad Company record?"
+Shulman shrugs.
 "Probably not.
 But nevertheless, it was a great success."